Ear Infections, Fluid and Hearing Loss

 What can be done about recurrent ear infections?

 In the past, one approach to recurrent ear infections was prophylactic (preventative) antibiotics.
 This was a low dose of an antibiotic given for a longer time (1-3 months) to keep bacteria from gaining enough of a foothold in the middle ear to cause infection.
 This is rarely used any more, because of concerns about the bacteria becoming resistant to the antibiotics.
-In fact, for children over two years of age, many doctors are now avoiding antibiotics altogether, and just treating the pain, since ear infections usually go away on their own.
+In fact, for children over two years of age, many doctors are now avoiding antibiotics altogether, and just treating the pain initially, since ear infections usually go away on their own.
+This is known as "watchful waiting".
+If you do this, the ears should be rechecked in a few days to make sure that the ear infection has gone away.

-For children who have more than 5 or 6 ear infections in a year, many ENT doctors recommend placement of ear tubes (see below) to reduce the need for antibiotics, and prevent the temporary hearing loss and ear pain that goes along with infections.
+For children who have more than 5 or 6 ear infections in a year, many ENT doctors recommend placement of ear tubes (see below) to reduce the need for antibiotics, and to prevent the temporary hearing loss and ear pain that goes along with infections.
+However, I rarely recommend tubes in this case if the ears are clear between infections (i.e. if no fluid remains after successful treatment with antibiotics).

 What can be done about fluid in the ear without infection?